cnobile2012/dcolumn/README.md

  4. choice_map `property`
    * Takes no arguments
-   * Returns a dictionary where the key is the choice model name and the value is a tuple of the choice model object and the relevent field name.
+   * Returns a dictionary where the key is the choice model name and the value is a tuple of the choice model object and the relevant field name.
  5. register_css_containers `method`
    * `container_list` positional argument and is a list of the CSS classes or ids that will determine the location on the page of the various dynamic